 The Richmond Region offers one of the best location values for data centers in the Mid-Atlantic.
 The region offers pre-certified, secure sites, reliable fiber and redundant power paired with competitive taxes, moderate costs and a business-friendly operating environment.
 This is why companies such as Peak10 and QTS are thriving in the region and consistently choose to reinvest in the region.

-Other companies with data centers in the area include Capital One Financial Corp., Conquest Graphics, CTSI, the Federal Reserve Bank of Richmond, Level 3, Windstream, and more.
+Other companies with data centers in the area include Capital One Financial Corp., Bank of America, CTSI, the Federal Reserve Bank of Richmond, Level 3, Windstream, and more.